netsiphd/netrd/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

+#### Improve documentation

+Documentation is just as important as the code it documents.
+Please feel free to submit PRs that are focused on fixing, improving, correcting, or refactoring documentation.
+Documentation lives [here](https://netrd.readthedocs.io/en/latest/).

 #### Submit Feedback

 The best way to send feedback is to open an issue at https://github.com/netsiphd/netrd/issues.